 Yes.
-The majority of new single-member LLCs that are classed as disregarded entities will require an EIN.
+The majority of new single-member LLCs that are classed as disregarded entities need an EIN.
 An EIN is not required for a single-member LLC that is a disregarded entity with no workers and no excise tax liability.
 For federal tax reasons, it should use the name and TIN of the sole member owner.

 Which is better LLC or sole proprietorship?